arthurhsu/rdb/DESIGN.md

 The `ALTER TABLE` support among SQL engines are very diversified.
 Current `ITableChanger` design is not universal enough for implementation.

+### Naming Limitations

+Currently names are limited to be `/^[A-Za-z_][A-Za-z0-9_]*$/`, which is there for simplifying implementation.
+Because names are case-sensitive, there needs to be an escaping algorithm to transfer names into case-insensitive SQL.
+Opening this to UTF-16 as in JavaScript naming will cause this algorithm to be hard to implement.
+We do understand W3C loves UTF-16 but this will cause unnessary difficulty.

+## Not Implemented in this Version

 ### Full Text Search

-Current FTS design assumes that FTS is carried out through indices.
-This is not true.
 FTS can be done using virtual tables or table views.
-In that case the spec design will have problems accomodating different implementations.
+In that case the spec design will need to accomodate different implementations.

-Chances are we may withdraw the FTS feature and leave it to v2.
+Due to the complexity, FTS feature is left to v2.

 ### Index Type

 Ideally SQL engines should support at least two index types: Hash and B-Tree.
 However, the engine may choose not to expose the API and silently determine what to use underneath.
-We need to see how the reviewers of this spec react to the "nice to have" feature since implementation can decide what to do.
+To simplify the already huge v1 spec, this feature is left out.